 There were a few hiccups along the way.
 We decided to drive through DC to see a few of the sites along the way.
 Little did we know a majority of the roads in DC were closed due to a White House fence jumper the night before.
 Maybe we should pay closer attention to the news.
 What was supposed to be a 20-minute detour turned into an hour and a half traffic mess.
+The only thing I felt relaxed about in that time period was our car insurance insurance4motortrade.co.uk, I knew that we were fully covered if anything occurred.
 I still feel the need to apologize to my husband for suggesting that pit stop.

 We also had a little issue with our Airbnb booking.
 We were originally going to stay on Long Beach and take the train into the city.
 But when we got to our Airbnb place we realized that we didn’t have the entire place to ourselves as the listing was advertised.
 We were going to be staying in someone’s attic instead.
 We quietly left and canceled our reservation and drove into the city to get a hotel room.